The Positive Side of Giveaways

-What are the different types of giveaways?
+What are the different types of giveaway promotions?

 The foot in the door technique introduced by Freedman and Fraser which consists in “